Fellowships for Arabic, Armenian, Hebrew, Persian, Turkish and Middle East studies.

 Applications for new and continuing UCLA graduate and undergraduate students in all disciplines are now available.
 Separate applications are required for Summer and AY funding.

-All FLAS application materials, including faculty recommendations must be submitted online by the deadline of MARCH 1, 2019.
+All FLAS application materials, including faculty recommendations must be submitted online by the deadline.

 Selection for the award is based on the following criteria: